VL-LN Bench: Towards Long-horizon Goal-oriented Navigation with Active Dialogs

 \subsubsection{Scenes Metadata Processing}

-We process the MP3D scene meta-annotations using the hierarchical labels from MMScan~\cite{mmscan}, which provide fine-grained descriptions at both object and region levels.
-Object-level annotations include spatial properties (geometry, pose) and attributes (category, appearance, material, state, functional use), while room-level annotations include each region’s function (e.g., dining room, study, bathroom) and the objects contained in that region.
-Based on these annotations, we reconstruct house-level meta-annotations into an \emph{instance dictionary} and a \emph{region dictionary} for each scene.
-The key difference from MMScan is that we merge room-level annotations into a single house-level index that covers all rooms in the scene.
-Moreover, we build a spatial-relation graph using Sr3D~\cite{Sr3d}.
-Each node corresponds to an instance, and edges connect an instance to nearby instances within $1\,\mathrm{m}$.
-Together with the house-level dictionaries, this graph provides robust relational cues that help disambiguate instances even when they appear visually identical.
+We process MP3D~\cite{Matterport3D} scenes meta using MMScan annotations~\cite{mmscan}, which provide fine-grained descriptions at both instance and region levels.
+Instance-level annotations include spatial properties (geometry, pose, \etc) and attributes (category, material, \etc), while region annotations specify each region’s function (\eg, dining room, study, bathroom) and its contained instances.
+Based on these annotations, we construct per-scene \emph{instance dictionary} and \emph{region dictionary}, unifying all region-level annotations into a single house-level index spanning the entire scene.
+In addition, we build a spatial-relation graph following Sr3D~\cite{Sr3d}, where nodes are instances and edges connect instances within $1\mathrm{m}$.
+Combined with the house-level dictionaries, this graph provides relational cues for disambiguating visually similar instances.